IIIF/api/source/presentation/4.0/model.md

 #### CollectionPage

+A Collection Page is an arbitrary division of members within the Collection to make it easier to consume.

+A Collection Page _MUST_ have an HTTP(S) URI given in `id`.
+It _MUST_ be able to be dereferenced to retrieve the JSON description of the Collection Page.

+Collection Pages follow the ActivityStreams model, as also used in Annotation Collections, the IIIF Change Discovery API, and the IIIF Search API.

 ### Manifest

 A Manifest is a description of the structure and properties of a single item to be presented to the user, such as a title and other descriptive and linking information about the object and/or the intellectual work that it conveys.
 The scope of what constitutes an item, and thus its Manifest, is up to the publisher of that Manifest.
 The Manifest contains sufficient information for the client to initialize itself and begin to display something quickly to the user.

-The identifier in `id` _MUST_ be able to be dereferenced to retrieve the JSON description of the Manifest, and thus _MUST_ use the HTTP(S) URI scheme.
+Manifests _MUST_ be identified by a URI and it _MUST_ be an HTTP(S) URI, given in the `id` property.
+It _MUST_ be able to be dereferenced to retrieve the JSON description of the Manifest.

 The members of a Manifest are listed in the `items` property.
 The members of Manifests _MUST_ be Containers, defined below, and are embedded within the Manifest.